Advancing Health Equity, Addressing Disparities (AHEAD AZ)

 Mother and daughter sit at an activity table with hands held out blurred crowd in the background

-In collaboration with community partners across the state, the work of AHEAD AZ promotes community resilience focusing on the following areas:
+In collaboration with community partners across the state, the work of AHEAD AZ aimed to promote community resilience through:

 • Community education and engagement